 Let’s put your character development to use with this creative writing prompt:

 - Choose one of the character types above and spend five minutes sketching out their character using the character sketch template above (Character Name, type, one-sentence summary, goals, conflicts).

-- After your five minutes are up, write about your new character as he or she goes through a scene using the five character development steps: desire, conflict, dilemma, choice, and change.
+- After your five minutes are up, write about your new character as they go through a scene using the character development steps in a story: desire, conflict, dilemma, choice, and change.
 Write for ten minutes.

-When your time is up, post your practice in the comments section.
+When your time is up, post your practice in the practice box below.
 And if you post, be sure to give feedback to at least three other writers.